Physical Therapy For Degenerative Disc Disease

 How Does Someone Get Degenerative Disc Disease?

-Over time, your intervertebral discs naturally begin to dry out and lose support and function.
+For instance, your intervertebral discs naturally begin to dry out and lose support and function as you age.

-This process can begin in your early and 30s and 40s and progressively worsen.
+This process can begin in your early 30s and 40s and progressively worsen.

-Once damaged, your intervertebral discs can’t repair themselves, but in many cases your body will be able to adapt.
+Once damaged, your intervertebral discs can’t repair themselves, but your body can adapt in multiple ways.

 Risks factors for developing degenerative disc disease includes: